 An employee stock purchase plan is an employee benefit that allows you to purchase shares of your employer’s company stock.
-It’s a convenient way to buy the shares, thanks to the fact that contributions are often deducted post tax directly from payroll.
+It’s a convenient way to buy the shares, thanks to the fact that contributions are often deducted pre-tax directly from payroll.

 Some purchase plans offer more than convenience, too, with additional perks like discounts on the share price.
 This can make participation in a plan seem like a no-brainer.
 However, before you make the decision to enroll, you should consider potential complications or downsides.

 If you maintain a significant position in company stock through your other equity compensation holdings, such as incentive stock options, non-qualified stock options, or other restricted stock units (or awards), adding more exposure through an ESPP may or may not align with the objectives of your overall financial plan.